d630/bevent/README.md

 Options:
         -f                      Work with file events via inotifywait(1) -h                      Show this instruction
-        -i <info>               Input for postprocessing the inotifywait(1) file loop with -f
+        -i <info>               Input for postprocessing the inotifywait(1) out put.
+Used with option -f
         -k                      Kill any coprocess and purge the spool file -C                      Indicate to set up an event loop in a coprocess Used with options -[fp]